-Under our current understanding of tax law, attorney fees may be taxable income for your clients.
+Under our current understanding of tax law, attorneys' fees may be taxable income for your clients.
 Understanding why this is the case, how the 2017 tax law has exacerbated this issue, and how we can attempt to solve this problem—including how to structure your retainer agreements—is covered in these webinars.
 All legal aid and private consumer lawyers need to understand the potential impact of tax law on their clients.

 What You Will Learn

 • Why and how attorneys' fees in consumer cases are being treated as income for your clients

 • How you can potentially minimize financial harm to your clients

 • What some avenues are for addressing 1099s that are incorrect or erroneously issued